The Southern Idaho Land Trust presents

 The 21st annual Thousand Springs Festival of the Arts will be held on Sept.
 28th and 29th, 2013.
 With over 4,000 guests having traveled off the beaten path to attend last year’s event, organizers are sure the festival is only going to grow in popularity.

-Many of the 60-plus artisans who have participated in the festival are nationally recognized.
+Many of the approximately 70 artisans who have participated in the festival are nationally recognized.
 All of the work is quality, in addition to being affordable.

 So, if you missed that certain kind of pottery, glasswork or vintage-designed clothing that you always meant to buy but postponed, you'll have another chance this year to grab that special artwork.